Lakeland Village Nursing Facility

 Minimizes Serious Falls

-This indicates the percentage of residents who sustained a fall which resulted in major injury.
+This tells you the percentage of patients that sustained a fall which caused serious injury.

 Minimizes Urinary Tract Infections